rsyncOSX/RsyncUIdocs/content/post/Tasks.md

 categories = ["synchronize"]
 lastmod = "2021-03-10"
 +++
+**Caution**: after adding new tasks always verify the result of task by selecting the `DryRun` button.

 The task view either lets you execute **all** or **selected** (by shortcut `⌘S`) tasks in one go.
 Actions are triggered either by keyboard shortcuts or by buttons.
 The following are allowed shortcut actions:

 - `estimate` - shortcut `⌘E`